-There are hundreds of them around the United States, but we're taking a look at the 10 best water parks in the country that should be on your summer bucket list.
+There are hundreds of them around the United States, but we're taking a look at the ten best water parks in the country that should be on your Spring and Summer bucket list.

-Splashin' Safari -- Santa Claus, Ind.
+1. Splashin' Safari -- Santa Claus, Indiana

 Another Midwest attraction, Slashin' Safari is home to the world's two longest water roller coasters -- Mammoth and Wildebeest.
 The Mammoth has a six-person raft that shoots you down a seven-story hill.
 The park also has a giant wave pool and plenty of slides suited for the whole family.

-Water World -- Denver, Colo.
+2. Water World -- Denver, Colorado

-Water Country USA -- Williamsburg, Va.
+3. Water Country USA -- Williamsburg, Virginia

-Raging Waters -- San Dimas, Cali.
+4. Raging Waters -- San Dimas, California

-Dollywood's Splash Country -- Pigeon Forge, Tenn.
+5. Dollywood's Splash Country -- Pigeon Forge, Tennessee

-Pump House Indoor Waterpark -- Jay, Vt.
+7. Pump House Indoor Waterpark -- Jay, Vermont

 This indoor waterpark lets you enjoy the water attractions all year long!
 You can surf on their Double Barrel Flowrider or float on the Big River.
-The main appeal is the La Cute -- a 65-foot tall water slide that actually travels outside of the building.
+The main appeal is the La Cute -- a 65-foot tall water slide that travels outside of the building.

-Schlitterbahn Waterpark -- New Braunfels, Tex.
+8. Schlitterbahn Waterpark -- New Braunfels, Texas

-Wet 'n' Wild -- Kapolei, Oahu, HI
+10. Wet 'n' Wild -- Kapolei, Oahu, Hawaii

 This outdoor water park might be the most scenic.
 It's set among lush forests and surrounded by natural cliffs.
 The park boasts a water-spouting volcano and water cannons for kids.
 For adults, the Tornado will take you 50 feet up in the air and then plummet you into the Tornado's funnel.